 - Reporting and Analytics: Built-in reporting and advanced analytics, such as fulfillment performance, transit times, and billing breakdowns, help gain insight into your operation.

-ShipBob scored highly in our ease of use category, largely thanks to its user-friendly software and high operational transparency.
+ShipBob scored highly in our ease of use category, largely thanks to its user-friendly software and order visibility.
 Here’s a summary of the factors we considered:

-- Accuracy: ShipBob boasts a 99.95% accuracy rate in fulfilling orders, with 99.89% of orders shipping on time.
+- Accuracy: ShipBob reports a 99.95% accuracy rate in fulfilling orders, with 99.89% of orders shipping on time.

 - Error policies: In the case of operational errors, including picking errors, packaging errors, order swaps, lost inventory, and fulfillment delays, ShipBob will reconcile within 90 days of the issue.
 Its standard policy is to pay for any necessary shipping and reverse logistics to correct the mistake or to provide credit up to $100 of the manufacturer’s value per order.

-- Customer service: Customer service is available by phone from 9 a.m. to 5 p.m.
+- Customer service: ShipBob’s Merchant Care Team is available by phone from 9 a.m. to 5 p.m.
 Central time Monday to Friday, and via live chat from 6 a.m. to 10 p.m.
 CT, seven days a week.
+As a fulfillment provider operating in several countries, ShipBob offers extended hours of local support to accommodate more time zones.
+Despite having good accessibility, many of the negative ShipBob user reviews note that they had trouble contacting or getting help from the company’s CS team.

 - Transparency: ShipBob’s software provides visibility into each of your orders by letting you track their progress through the facility.
 Billing transparency is also provided through detailed, itemized invoices updated daily.

-Overall, we find that ShipBob offers good value for small businesses seeking outsourced fulfillment.
-The company makes enterprise-level order fulfillment and logistics accessible to online stores of all sizes, including startups and nontraditional businesses.
+Overall, my ShipBob review found that the company offers good value for small businesses seeking outsourced fulfillment.
+The company makes enterprise-level order fulfillment and logistics accessible to small and mid-market businesses.

 Its robust fulfillment software, wide warehouse network, unique special services, and high accuracy rates make ShipBob stand out among its competitors.

-However, ShipBob’s high storage costs take away from its affordability, which is something that must be considered for sellers dealing in large or slow-moving goods.
-We also factored in negative ShipBob reviews, which have increased in recent months.
+However, ShipBob pricing includes high storage costs and monthly minimums that take away from its affordability, which is something that must be considered for sellers dealing in large or slow-moving goods.
+I also factored in negative ShipBob reviews.

-To evaluate ShipBob and other fulfillment services, we consider the factors that matter most to small retail and ecommerce businesses.
+To conduct our ShipBob review and assess other fulfillment companies, we consider the factors that matter most to small retail and ecommerce businesses.

-We evaluate each provider on a 23-point scale shaped by industry experience, reader surveys, and competing providers’ attributes.
+We evaluate each provider on a 25-point scale shaped by industry experience, reader surveys, and competing providers’ attributes.
 Our criteria weighs functionality, scalability, and transparency throughout a range of processes.

 20% of Overall Score